Search

 Creators Name:Dirks, Johannes, Fortmann, Ingmar, Marißen, Janina, Pagel, Julia, Reichert, Lilith, Kipke, Henry, Dammann, Marie-Theres, Göpel, Wolfgang, Birkner, Till, Dahm, Kilian, Forslund-Startceva, Sofia Kirke, Viemann, Dorothee, Rupp, Jan, Morbach, Henner and Härtel, Christoph

 Abstract:BACKGROUND: Preterm infants exhibit an increased susceptibility to infections.
 To assess the contribution of adaptive immunity to this vulnerability, it is crucial to study its postnatal development.
-OBJECTIVES: This study aimed to define profiles of adaptive immune cell subsets in large cohorts of preterm infants, investigating the influence of gestational age (GA) and perinatal factors on their development.
-METHODS: Two German tertiary care NICU cohorts (Cohort 1: n=499; Cohort 2: n=78) of hospitalized preterm infants (GA: 22.9-36.4 weeks) underwent flow cytometric phenotyping of peripheral blood lymphocyte subsets within the first 49 days of life.
+OBJECTIVES: We sought to define profiles of adaptive immune-cell subsets in large cohorts of preterm infants, investigating the influence of gestational age (GA) and perinatal factors on their development.
+METHODS: Two German tertiary care neonatal intensive care unit cohorts (cohort 1: n = 499; cohort 2: n = 78) of hospitalized preterm infants (GA, 22.9-36.4 weeks) underwent f low cytometric phenotyping of peripheral blood lymphocyte subsets within the first 49 days of life.
 MetadeconfoundR package was used to evaluate (confounding) effects of clinical conditions on lymphocyte profiles.
 RESULTS: GA at birth was a primary determinant of profiles of lymphocyte subsets.
-The most premature infants displayed persistently lower CD4(+) T helper cell frequencies, an early transient increase in B cells, and a later expansion of NK cells (T helper-low B-high NK-high phenotype).
-Detailed analysis revealed a less naïve but more effector and regulatory CD4(+) T cell phenotype in preterm infants with lower GA at birth.
+The most premature infants displayed persistently lower CD4(+) T(H)-cell frequencies, an early transient increase in B cells, and a later expansion of natural killer cells (T(H)-low B-high natural killer–high phenotype).
+Detailed analysis revealed a less naive but more effector and regulatory CD4(+) T-cell phenotype in preterm infants with lower GA at birth.
 Amniotic infection syndrome further accentuated this "premature" immune profile, which was also more prevalent in infants with typical complications of prematurity.
-In contrast, female sex was associated with higher CD4(+) T helper cell frequencies.
-CONCLUSION: This study provides a comprehensive characterization of adaptive immune development in hospitalized preterm infants during the first weeks of life, demonstrating a strong dependence on GA and modulation by perinatal factors.
-The identified distinct developmental profiles offer a valuable reference framework for interpreting immune phenotyping data and highlight potential associations between immunological immaturity and clinical outcomes in this vulnerable population.
+In contrast, female sex was associated with higher CD4(+) T(H)-cell frequencies.
+CONCLUSIONS: This study provides a comprehensive characterization of adaptive immune development in hospitalized preterm infants during the first weeks of life, demonstrating a strong dependence on GA and modulation by perinatal factors.
+The identified distinct developmental profiles offer a valuable reference framework for interpreting immune phenotyping data and highlight potential associations between immunologic immaturity and clinical outcomes in this vulnerable population.

-Keywords:Adaptive Immunity, Preterm Birth, T Helper Cells, B Cells, Amniotic Infection Syndrome, Sex
+Keywords:Adaptive Immunity, T(H) Cells, B Cells, Amniotic Infection Syndrome, Sex, Preterm Infants

 Source:Journal of Allergy and Clinical Immunology